Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems: Introduction

 \subsection{A Simple Example IBVP}

 Here we demonstrate (a)~that order reduction can occur with straightforward schemes (e.g., DIRK), applied to simple problems (e.g., the 1D heat equation); and (b)~how it manifests spatially.
-The only aspect that is strictly needed is that the problem has time-dependent forcing or b.c.; autonomous problems do not incur order reduction (see \cite{SanzSernaVerwer1989a, SanzSernaVerwer1989b, SanzVerwerHundsdorfer1986} for fully discrete schemes; \cite{OstermannRoche1992} for discrete in time schemes).
+The only aspect that is strictly needed is that the problem has time-dependent forcing or b.c.; autonomous problems do not incur order reduction (see \cite{SanzSernaVerwer1989a, SanzSernaVerwer1989b, SanzVerwerHundsdorfer1986} for fully discrete schemes; \cite{OstermannRoche1992} for discrete-in-time schemes).

 Consider the IBVP \eqref{eq:IBVP} with $\diffop = \partial_{xx}\/$, $\Omega=(0,1)\/$, and forcing $f$, Dirichlet b.c.~$g$, and initial conditions (i.c.)~$u_0$ chosen so that the exact solution is $u(x\/,\,t) = \cos(t)\/$.
 We discretize the problem in space, on a uniform grid with $10000\/$ points, using standard second order centered differences (so that spatial errors are negligible relative to temporal errors).
 Finally, the resulting system is advanced forward in time using standard first to fourth order DIRK schemes (see Appendix~\ref{app:listofRK} for the schemes used).